 The watch on Marty’s wrist in the poster and in the film is the Casio CA53W Twincept Databank an item as unmistakably 80s as Back to the Future itself.

-Besides for generating tech-heavy digital watches, Casio has also earned a reputation for supremely tough watches.
+Besides generating tech-heavy digital watches, Casio has also earned a reputation for supremely tough watches.
 In particular, their G-Shock line of watches are a favorite of military personnel.
 For that reason, it makes sense that when Hollywood wants authenticity for their war or military-themed movies, they turn to Casio.

 The G-Shock line of watches is made to be both durable and practical.
 Take, for instance, the G-Shock DW6600 that can be seen worn by Bradley Cooper’s character in American Sniper portraying U.S. Navy SEAL Chris Kyle.
 It’s not overstuffed with accessories but has everything a soldier would need in the field, especially strength.

 Case in point, Napoleon Dynamite, a film about a family of outsiders and eccentrics in which multiple characters are seen with Casio digital watches.
 The titular character wears a watch that appears to be the 91W, a classic, no-frills digital watch with the iconic rectangular face.

 Whether any of these appearances were paid product placements or simply the choice of the filmmakers, it’s clear that Casio as a brand embraces the many facets of its reputation.
-Like a great character actor, it’s the fluidity of the brand’s style that has put Casio in so many different films.
+Just like a great character actor, it’s the fluidity of the brand’s style that has put Casio in so many different films.

 Rolex Watches In Movies